jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 #### Custom error messages

-Any of these authentication and authorization methods may
+Any of these authentication and authorization methods may raise a `web.HTTPError` Exception

 ```python
 from tornado import web